malnakli/CarND-Vehicle-Detection/README.md

 Here's an example result showing the heatmap from a series of frames of video, the result of `scipy.ndimage.measurements.label()` and the bounding boxes then overlaid on the last frame of video:

+TODO

 ### Here are six frames and their corresponding heatmaps:
 ![alt text][image5]

 ### Here is the output of `scipy.ndimage.measurements.label()` on the integrated heatmap from all six frames: